 Ms. Foster is a growth leader, business builder, philanthropist, mother and woman of faith, whose life purpose is to “give voice to the voiceless.”
 Kaye works with CEO’s, leaders and teams as partner, coach, & confidante.
 Her most recent role was Chief HR Officer for Onyx Pharmaceuticals, where in partnership with the CEO and Strategy Officer, she supported the development and execution of the company’s enterprise strategy and multi-year business plan.
 Prior roles included the Chief HR Officer for Johnson & Johnson, and HR business partner assignments at Pfizer Inc. across Japan, Asia, Africa, Middle East and Latin America.
 She has been a guest lecturer at Columbia Graduate School of Business on “The Economics of Organizational Analysis”, and a speaker at the Milken Institute Global Conference, focusing on Talent Development for the New Millennium.
 Kaye is currently a member of the Board of Trustees of Stanford Health Care, recently joined the Board of Directors of Valley Care, and was appointed to the Board of Directors of Agios Pharmaceuticals, a leader in the fields of cancer metabolism and rare genetic disorders of metabolism.
 She recently joined the Board of Directors of Grail Inc, a biotech company whose mission is "to detect cancer early, when it can be cured."
-Her philanthropic commitments are reflected in her service as GLIDE's Board Chair, and as a trustee of the Board of Spelman College in Atlanta, and on the Board of GFC – Girls For Change – a national organization which empowers girls from low income neighborhoods to develop and lead social change initiatives in their communities.
+Her philanthropic commitments are reflected in her service as GLIDE's Board Chair, and as a trustee of the Board of Spelman College in Atlanta.

 Michael is managing director at Wells Fargo Asset Management.
 Prior to that, he managed the West Coast equity derivatives business for Deutsche Bank.
 Michael has also headed the West Coast equities business for Goldman Sachs.
 Michael earned an MBA from the University of Chicago and a BS in Management from the Massachusetts Institute of Technology.